-The COVID-19 pandemic created business disruptions through mandated and voluntary closings of businesses.
-The business tax received from The Gardens Casino represents approximately 70% of the Cities revenue and during FY 2020-2021 the Casino was closed or had limited capacity for the entire year resulting a drastically reduced revenue for City operations.
-In July 2020 the City amended their budget to reflect an anticipated reduction in revenue and the reduction of staff and programing.
-This budget assumed resumed operations in a few months but the pandemic continued longer than planned and the City had to make additional adjustments in operations and were able to complete the year without having to use any additional funds from their contingency reserve.
+The COVID-19 pandemic created business disruptions through mandated and voluntary closings of businesses during 2020 and 2021.
+The business tax received from The Gardens Casino represents approximately 70% of the City's revenue and during these periods the Casino was closed or had limited capacity resulting in a drastically reduced revenue for City operations.
+In FY 2021-2022 the Casino increased operations and revenues were only 3% below pre-COVID years levels.

-The budget for FY 2021-2022 reflects a return to normal operations with the expectation of the Casino operating at full capacity.
-The budget includes bringing back all employees who were laid off during the pandemic and resuming service levels and recreation programming to pre-pandemic levels.
-The additional revenue that the City will receive because of the voter approved Measure HG transaction tax will also allow the addition or expansion of some programs and services.
-The planned receipt of American Rescue Plan funds of \$3.3 million over two years will be allocated for infrastructure repair or improvements for the City facilities and streets.
+The budget for FY 2022-2023 includes the rehire of all staff and the addition of some new positions to enhance the operations of the City.
+The additional revenue that the City receives because of the voter approved Measure HG transaction tax also has allowed the addition or expansion of some programs and services.
+The receipt of American Rescue Plan funds of \$3.3 million is allocated for infrastructure repair or improvements for the City facilities and streets.
 The budget also includes the Council directive to replenish and increase the City's Emergency Contingency Fund to \$20.0 million dollars.
 This reserve is available in the event of any unforeseen events that may negatively impact City revenues.

-The City's fiscal year 2021-2022 operating budget has been prepared to indicate its commitment to provide the highest level of service to the community.
+The City's fiscal year 2022-2023 operating budget has been prepared to indicate its commitment to provide the highest level of service to the community.